rvrebcev/near-development-101/content/near101_chapter_1.md

 Now you are able to compile and deploy your contract to the NEAR testnet and interact with it.

 ## Contract with Product Model
-In this section we are going to write a second iteration of our contract.
+In this section, we are going to write a second iteration of our contract that can store more than just a string.

 ### Create Product Model
 We are going to use a model called a `Product` to represent our products, because we want to be able to store more than just the name of the product.
 A model is a custom data container that defines a new type and consists of an AssamblyScript class.